Komati (caste): History

 There is epigraphic evidence that the term Komati was in use by the 11th century CE.
 The Komati merchants were associated with the town of Penugonda in the West Godavari district of Andhra Pradesh.
+Also the deity in Penugonda temple "Vasavi Kanyaka Parameshvari" is considered the Goddess of Komati Caste.

-Inscriptions from the Godavari, Krishna and Guntur districts from 11th century refer to the merchants referred to as the "Lords of Penugonda".
+Inscriptions from the erstwhile Godavari, Krishna and Guntur districts from 11th century refer to the merchants referred to as the "Lords of Penugonda".
+These merchants identified as Vaiśyas, and a number of them cited non-Brahmanical gōtras in inscriptions.
+Historians regard this community as a precursor to the modern Komati community.
 The wealthier sections of the Komatis were addressed as Setti, Chetti or Chettiyar, all derived from the Sanskrit term Sreshthi.
 Their trade associations bore the name nagaram.
 They also participated in long-distance trade networks called pekkandru (literally "the many").
 During the times of the Vijayanagara Empire, they moved to various parts of South India to further their businesses.
 During the empire's reign, they emerged as prominent merchants in South Indian trade, and sought to be considered as Vaishyas, the third highest varna in the Hindu caste system.
-During this time, the Komati and Balija competed between each other for Vaishya status.
+During this time, the Komati and Balija competed for Vaisya status, with their conflict organised according to the right and left hand designation.

 During the pre-colonial period, Komatis migrated "to the Malayan peninsula".
 Komatis also immigrated to Malaysia in the 1930s.

 After the arrival of European trading companies, the Komati merchants were among the local traders that partnered with them.
 The British referred to them as "Committys" and often used the term generically for all merchants on the Coromandel coast.
 Among the "Committys" that the British dealt with were the bulk sellers of cloth and other export commodities, money lenders and money changers, and the individual shop-keepers.
 The second Chief Merchant of the British East India Company in Madras was a Komati called Kasi Viranna, appointed in 1669.
 There was fierce competition in George Town between the Tamil-speaking Beeri merchants, who formed the 'left-hand' caste division and the Komati and Balija merchants, who were referred to as the 'right-hand' caste division and who also led the right-hand castes.
 Other "right hand" castes included those of washermen, barbers, potters, tank-diggers, Yenadis (tribals), and outcastes.
 The competition between the divisions gave rise to riots and disputes in 1652 and 1707.
 The British were able to settle the disputes between left-hand and right-hand caste divisions amicably by resettling members to designated areas in George Town which is a small neighbourhood in the city of Chennai.